Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/04-defense/README.md

-# Defense
+# 04 - Defense

 ## Purpose

-This section documents the defensive decisions made during the AWS IAM least-privilege hardening lab.
+This section documents the defensive decisions made during the AWS IAM Least Privilege and Access Control Hardening Lab.

 The goal was to reduce the permissions of the `lab4-junior-analyst` IAM user so the identity could only perform the actions required for its intended role.